 Not included: Travel to and from El Paso, one lunch, one dinner, alcoholic beverages, guide gratuities and travel insurance

 This trip is designed for women who enjoy hiking in the mountains and desert surrounded by breathtaking scenery.
 We will be hiking 6 - 10 miles a day in hilly terrain with steep ascents and descents, along rocky and uneven terrain.
 Previous hiking experience is extremely useful, as is having a sense of adventure and a good level of physical fitness.
 A rating of 4 requires aerobic conditioning for at least 40-50 minutes 4-5 times a week.
 Additional endurance exercise (e.g. going for a 2-hour hike once a week) and/or strength training is appropriate.
 Rating: 1 2 3 5.

 This trip combines hiking with an immersion into the uniqueness of this fascinating area - there is no better way to understand the this park than by foot and from a kayak.
 Some of the hikes are quite challenging in terms of length and elevation gain, and it is an excellent trip for fit intermediate and experienced hikers who like hikes of intermediate or longer length.

 The lodging on this trip will vary as much as the landscape.
-The accommodations will include a historic hotel, a bunk house, luxury tipis (they really are lovely) and a National Park lodge.
-All but the bunkhouse will be 2-bed rooms.
+The accommodations will include a historic hotel, luxury tipis (they really are lovely) and a National Park lodge.
 Most will have en suite bathrooms although the tipis have a nearby shared bathhouses located a short walk from the tipi.
-There is an option at an additional cost to get a single room at some of the lodges.
+There is an option at an additional cost to get a single room at most lodges.
 There is not a single supplement available for the entire trip.
 You can select this option at registration.

 Below is the proposed itinerary for the trip.
 As is true on any adventure travel trip, plans for any specific day may be modified due to weather considerations, unforeseen circumstances, new opportunities, and group interests.